Updated November 20, 2025

 As original content hit the streamer, it became a staple during award season, with shows and films being nominated for Emmy and Academy Awards.

-Throughout the company’s journey, Netflix has evolved – it now has plans to enter a space that impacts subscribers and stakeholders alike.
+Throughout its journey, Netflix has evolved.
+It now plans to enter a space that will impact subscribers and stakeholders alike.

-In early July 2022, Netflix reported its Q2 earnings in a letter to stakeholders with an announcement that Netflix ads would soon become part of the platform.
+In early July 2022, Netflix reported its Q2 earnings in a letter to stakeholders and announced that Netflix ads would soon become part of the platform.

 The letter read, “our lower priced advertising-supported offering will complement our existing plans, which will remain ad-free.”